NHSDigital/electronic-prescription-service-api/ci/README.md

 Github requires a different registration token every time you want to register a new github runner.
 This means we have to call the github api to request a new registration token when the runner instances boots up.

 This means we have to store a github personal access token in secrets manager.
-However, currently there is no way to create an access token that belongs to a repository, therefore, we currently use access token of a member of the NRLF repo.
+However, currently there is no way to create an access token that belongs to a repository, therefore, we currently use access token of a member of the Prescriptions repo.
 It would be good if we can create a service account only used for token generation etc.

 # Tear down

 To destroy all github CI infrastructure, use the following command

 ```
-nrlf terraform destroy
+prescriptions terraform destroy
 ```